Tom Gaudette: Biography

 Gaudette went to work for Alinsky on Chicago's west side, organizing the Northwest Community Organization (NCO) in 1961, one of the hallmark Alinsky community organizations in Chicago.
 NCO, under Gaudette's tutelage, fought the extensive demolition of housing planned for the area because of urban renewal.
 After working with NCO, Gaudette, at the request of Father Egan and other clergy, turned his attention to South Austin in south Chicago.
 His work here led to the Organization for a Better Austin (OBA) in 1966, notable for the fact that it brought together African-Americans and whites in an area tormented by racial strife.
 OBA had its most effective results in the improvement of the neighborhood school system.

 Despite efforts by Alinsky to have him undertake organizing efforts in other cities, Gaudette refused to do so.
 Chicago would remain his base of operations, even after Tom Gaudette founded the Mid-America Institute for Community Development in 1972, the same year that Alinsky died.
-Gaudette used the Institute (operated out of his Chicago home) for his work throughout the country and even Asia as an independent trainer and teacher of community organizers.
+Gaudette used the institute (operated out of his Chicago home) for his work throughout the country and even in Asia as an independent trainer and teacher of community organizers.
 Monsignor Egan credited Tom Gaudette with inspiring more community organizers than any other person, many of whom originally worked with him.
 These included Gail Cincotta, who was a member of OBA, and later would become one of the more successful organizers in the United States.
 She, along with Shel Trapp, founded the National Training and Information Center and National People's Action.
 Cincotta's most remarkable accomplishment was her successful campaign for the passage of the Community Reinvestment Act, which the United States Congress passed in 1976.
 The Act banned the banking practice of "redlining" poor neighborhoods.
 Another one of Gaudette's more important successes has been his work with John Baumann, S.J., and the Pacific Institute for Community Organization, of Oakland, which stands as one of the more active community organizing networks in the United States today.
 Gaudette was also responsible for community organizations in Seattle, Kansas City, and Baltimore, among other places.

 On his death in 1998, Tom Gaudette left a considerable legacy to the work of community organizing, attested to by the persons he trained, as well as by his philosophy of organizing summarized in this eloquent quotation: